 An experienced and knowledgeable Scoliosis Disability Benefits Lawyer at The Keener Law Firm can help you take on the SSA and help you win the benefits you need and deserve.
 In this blog post, we will explain the various nuances and eligibility conditions related to Scoliosis disability benefits.

-To qualify for SSI or SSDI benefits for any disability, an applicant must either satisfy the eligibility criteria for a listing under the Listing of Impairments (the “Blue Book”) maintained by the SSA or establish inability to work through an assessment of the Residual Functional Capacity (RFC).
+To qualify for SSI or SSDI benefits for any disability, an applicant must either satisfy the eligibility criteria for a listing under the Listing of Impairments (the “Blue Book”) maintained by the SSA or establish an inability to work through an assessment of the Residual Functional Capacity (RFC).

 In case of Scoliosis, you may be eligible for SSI or SSDI benefits under the Blue Book listing 1.04, that is, Disorders of the Spine.
 To match the listing criteria for the given disorder, you must establish any of the following: